 "It has resulted in closure of the schools.
 Thus, no one can receive an education.
 The outbreak has made our students to fall behind in their programs."
-[P17, 67 years old, Male, Teacher, Mohmand Dara, Nangarhar]
+[P17, 67 years old, Male, 14 years of education, Teacher, Pashtun (Mohmand), Education Directorate, Mohmand Dara, Nangarhar]

 "Yes, it has affected a lot; all schools are closed, and students stay at home.
 If people have access to educational radio programs, they can study and if people do not have access to the radio, they cannot follow those programs.
 Most of student in our province do not have access to those programs."
-[P48, 24 years old, Female, Teacher, Dand Patan, Paktia1
+[P48, 24, Female, 14 years, Teacher, Pashtun, Education Directorate, Dand Patan, Paktia]